Physician Assistant Studies (M.S.)

 Summer 2 Semester

-Fall, Spring, Summer 1, and Summer 2 Semesters
+Fall, Winter, Spring, Summer 1, and Summer 2 Semesters

-All rotations/Preceptorships may be divided into A & B courses dependent on the academic calendar.
+*All rotations may be divided into A and B courses dependent on the academic calendar.

 Once admitted, the student must provide Philadelphia University with an original transcript of their bachelor’s degree education.
 This is necessary to grant the M.S. degree, as the CASPA service maintains the original transcripts.